Tunisia Travel Information

 Tunisia is a Muslim country and visitors should respect the local sensibilities, especially during the month of Ramadan.
 Visitors, and women in particular, should dress modestly outside of the beach resorts.
-Women should note that coffee houses are mainly populated by men and women are often ushered into the 'family section' in restaurants as this is for the comfort.
+Women should note that coffee houses are mainly populated by men and women are often ushered into the 'family section' in restaurants.
 Homosexuality is illegal and although it is common to see Arab men greet each other with a kiss on the cheek and even hold hands in public, this is unacceptable for tourists.
 Despite being a Muslim country, alcohol is widely available.

 French is the common language of business and interpreters will be necessary otherwise.
 A firm handshake is the accepted form of greeting and the Arabic 'salaam aleikum' works better than a simple 'hello.'
 Business hours are generally 8am to 12pm and 3pm to 6pm Monday to Friday.

 The international dialling code for Tunisia is +216.
 City and area codes are in use, e.g. (0)1 for Tunis.
 There is widespread internet coverage with wifi in most tourist resorts, hotels, and restaurants.

 Travellers to Tunisia do not have to pay duty on the following items: 200 cigarettes, or 50 cigars, or 400g tobacco; 1 bottle of alcohol; a reasonable amount of perfume; and gifts to the value of 10 Tunisian dinars.